renfuuu/Game-Tech-12/Assignment-2/README.md

 * Wall - Child of GameObject, adds a cube collider shape around a plane mesh
 * OISManager - Event driven user input detection class
 * TextOverlay - Allows us to put 2D gui and text elements onto the screen
+* SoundScoreManager - A combination of SoundManager & ScoreManager.
-* SoundScoreManager - Stores sounds and plays them into the ogre scene, manages and updates the score of the player
+* SoundManager - Stores sounds and plays them into the ogre scene
+* ScoreManager - Manages and updates the score of the player
 * SceneHelper - Allows us to get information faster from scennodes to entities
 * MultiPlatFormHelper - Abstract usages for things like timing and printing on different platforms